OfficeDev/teams-toolkit-samples/query-org-user-with-message-extension-sso/README.md

 ### Deploy the app to Azure
 Deploy your project to Azure by following these steps:
-1. Open Teams Toolkit in Visual Studio Code, and sign in your Azure account by clicking the `Sign in to Azure` in the `ACCOUNTS` section from sidebar.
+1. Open Microsoft 365 Agents Toolkit in Visual Studio Code, and sign in your Azure account by clicking the `Sign in to Azure` in the `ACCOUNTS` section from sidebar.
-2. Open Teams Toolkit and click `Provision` in the `LIFECYCLE` section.
+2. Open Microsoft 365 Agents Toolkit and click `Provision` in the `LIFECYCLE` section.
 Alternatively open the command palette(Ctrl+Shift+P) and type: `Teams: Provision` command.
-3. Open the Teams Toolkit and click `Deploy` in the `LIFECYCLE` section.
+3. Open the Microsoft 365 Agents Toolkit and click `Deploy` in the `LIFECYCLE` section.
 Alternatively open the command palette(Ctrl+Shift+P) and type: `Teams: Deploy` command.
 > Note: Provision Azure cloud resources and deploy to Azure may cause charges to your Azure Subscription.
 ### Preview the app in Teams
 After you have completed the provision and deploy steps in `Deploy the app to Azure` section, you can preview your app in Teams client by following steps below: